Gene Keyes: Esperanto

 In 1980, Keyes learned Esperanto.
 The international second language created by Ludovik Zamenhof was originally published as a pamphlet in several languages in 1887, and for the first time since then, Keyes re-published the English version both on paper and online.
 Keyes also wrote and uploaded a free HTML edition of a romantic comedy s-f novel (La Mi-Klono, The Me Clone), with English and Esperanto in side-by-side columns.
 He has also translated eleven Christmas Carols into Esperanto, including a new English version of "O Holy Night", and an unabridged one of "Riu Riu Chiu"; all of them with a simple melody score and the original language plus English.
-As well, Keyes catalogued the nearly 2,000 item Esperanto library of the late Dr. Stevens Norvell, now housed in Alberta.
+As well, Keyes catalogued the nearly 2,000 item Esperanto library of the late Stevens Norvell, now housed in Alberta.

-Strategic Nonviolent Defense and Unarmed Military Forces
+Strategic nonviolent defense and unarmed military forces

 Keyes's 1978 Ph.D. thesis was Strategic Nonviolent Defense in Theory; Denmark in Practice.
 A condensed version appeared in The Journal of Strategic Studies as Strategic Nonviolent Defense: the Construct of an Option.
 In this work, he identifies morale as the center of gravity for a country non-violently resisting an invasion by an enemy.

 The latest version of Keyes's long-term interest in a nonviolent military was published as a chapter in the book Nonkilling Security and the State, Joám Evans Pim, ed., 2013 and as an illustrated stand-alone pdf, To Give Life: A Nonkilling Military: Precedents and Possibilities.
 In it, he elaborates ten kinds of missions for unarmed forces, including such obvious ones as Humanitarian Assistance / Disaster Relief (HA/DR), and hypothetical ones such as Defense in the spirit of Brazil's great national hero, Major-General Cândido Mariano da Silva Rondon (1865-1958), who fostered the motto "Die if you must, but never kill."

 An earlier edition appeared in 1982 in Co-Evolution Quarterly (later Whole Earth Review), as Force Without Firepower.'

-Shared Parenting Advocate
+Shared parenting advocate

 After Keyes lost his battle for shared-custody of his children in 1984, he led a shared parenting advocacy group in Nova Scotia.
 In 1998 he testified on shared parenting before Special Joint Committee on Child Custody and Access of the Government of Canada.
 "I think that situation, where 60,000 children a year are forcibly denied any kind of equal parenting time with their fathers, is one of the worst state-enforced abuses of human rights in Canada today," he told the committee.
 "The court ordeals we go through are sickening and unbelievable.
 Abusive lawyers are rewarded by adversarial, winner-take-all courts.
 We have debtors' prison for fathers only.
 We have children moved away at the mother's whim.
 We have shattered families, devastated fathers, and scarred children.
 These are the dark ages of family law in Canada."
 Keyes submitted a 17-page brief called Family Rights for Children of Divorce, a document his Nova Scotia advocacy had created.